JSBmanD/docs/pages/deep-linked-ads/branch-universal-ads-advanced.md

 If you want to send <notranslate>**All Events**</notranslate> - whether attributed to this partner or not  - you can enable this setting by checking the <notranslate>**All Events**</notranslate> box on a per postback basis.

-!!! warning "Privacy Implications"
+[block:callout]
+{
+  "type": "warning",
+  "title": "Privacy Implications",
-	As this setting will send <notranslate>**All Events**</notranslate> - with the name and customer event alias listed in this row, whether attributed to this partner or not - we recommend using caution when/if enabling, especially if you have enabled agencies to access your account.
+  "body": "As this setting will send <notranslate>**All Events**</notranslate> - with the name and customer event alias listed in this row, whether attributed to this partner or not - we recommend using caution when/if enabling, especially if you have enabled agencies to access your account."
+}
+[/block]

 ![image](/_assets/img/pages/deep-linked-ads/branch-universal-ads/all-events.png)